 Often the most powerful defense for a drug bust or drug-related crime is examining the evidence and how it was obtained by law enforcement.
 Law enforcement gathers most of their drug-related evidence through "search and seizure."

 The 4th Amendment to the United States Constitution ensures every person the right to be free from unreasonable and illegal searches and seizures by law enforcement.
 That means if the police obtained evidence against you illegally, that evidence cannot be used against you.
 This is not automatic!
-It takes a skilled criminal defense attorney to challenge the search and seizure evidence obtained in your case in court.
+It takes a skilled Santa Rosa drug crimes attorney to challenge the search and seizure evidence obtained in your case in court.
 Our lead attorney, Evan E. Zelig, has handled many drug-related offenses as a criminal lawyer and as a former prosecutor.
 He knows the procedures and laws necessary to do everything possible to suppress the evidence against you!